-The Secretariat needs to be able to identify Endowment, Whole Life and Term Assurance, separately between mortality-only, accelerated critical illness and stand-alone critical illness.
-Further segregation of Term Assurances, in particular - for example, between Level and Decreasing - is desirable.
+For term assurances, the Secretariat needs to be able to distinguish records between mortality-only, accelerated critical illness and stand-alone critical illness.
+Further segregation between level, decreasing, increasing, family income benefits and pensions term is desirable.
 We also request clear identification of any guaranteed acceptance business.